colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

 Add field to UI
 ^^^^^^^^^^^^^^^

-Adding field to UI is similar like in ORM Entities.
+Adding the field to the user interface is analogous to the process presented in ORM Entites section above.